PedroMarianoAlmeida/offical-turbo-v1/README.md

 - [ ] Upgrade Step 2 Form
   - Add the Step 1 text as remainder
   - Add a button of "Keep suggestion" and the the placeholder will became the answer
+  - Check Controlling an input with a state variable error
 - [ ] Create About page
 - [ ] Create home page (or just Add the History first, because the plan is to put a feed of created images there)
 - [ ] Improve loading dashboard page - On LoadingWrapper
 - [ ] Improve error pages - On ErrorWrapper
+- [ ] Save the Step1 AI response on Cookies, if is there not run AI again - I face NextJs issues to set the cookie
 - [ ] Add i18n (for Portuguese)

 ##### Save user history